Capitoline Hill: Piazza

 The bird's-eye view of the engraving by Étienne Dupérac shows Michelangelo's solution to the problems of the space in the Piazza del Campidoglio.
 Even with their new facades centering them on the new palazzo at the rear, the space was a trapezoid, and the facades did not face each other squarely.
 Worse still, the whole site sloped, to the left in the engraving.
 Michelangelo's solution was radical.

 The three remodelled palazzi enclose a harmonious trapezoidal space, approached by the ramped staircase called the cordonata.
 The stepped ramp of the cordonata was intended, like a slow-moving escalator, to lift its visitors toward the sky and deposit them on the threshold of municipal authority.
 The oval shape combined with the diamond pattern within it was a play on the previous Renaissance geometries of the circle and square.
 The travertine design set into the paving is perfectly level: Around its perimeter, low steps arise and die away into the paving as the slope requires.

 Its centre springs slightly, so that one senses that he/she is standing on the exposed segment of a gigantic egg all but buried at the centre of the city at the centre of the world, as Michelangelo's historian Charles de Tolnay pointed out.
 An interlaced twelve-pointed star makes a subtle reference to the constellations, revolving around this space called Caput mundi, Latin for "head of the world."
 This paving design was never executed by the popes, who may have detected a subtext of less-than-Christian import, but Benito Mussolini ordered the paving completed to Michelangelo's design in 1940.

-Michelangelo looked at the center to find a solution to the Capitoline disorder.
+Michelangelo looked at the center of the site to find a solution to the disorder of the Capitoline building.
 The statue provided a center and a focus.
-The buildings defined the space, and it is this space, as much as the buildings, that is the impressive achievement of the Capitoline complex.
+The buildings defined the space, and it is this space, as much as the buildings, that is the achievement of the Capitoline complex.
 It is a giant outdoor room, a plaza enclosed and protected but open to the sky and accessible through five symmetrical openings.
 Axiality and symmetry govern all parts of the Campidoglio.
 The aspect of the piazza that makes this most immediately apparent is the central statue, with the paving pattern directing the visitors' eyes to its base.
 Michelangelo also gave the medieval Palazzo del Senatore a central campanile, a renovated façade, and a grand divided external staircase.
 He designed a new façade for the colonnaded Palazzo dei Conservatori and projected an identical structure, the Palazzo Nuovo, for the opposite side of the piazza.
-On the narrow side of the trapezoidal plan, he extended the central axis with a magnificent stair to link the hilltop with the city below.
+On the narrow side of the trapezoidal plan, he extended the central axis with a stair to link the hilltop with the city below.